italia/eudi-wallet-it-docs/docs/en/pid-data-model.rst

 PID Data Model
 ++++++++++++++

-The Person Identification Data (PID) is issued following national law by the PID Provider and allows a natural person to be identified.
+The Person Identification Data (PID) is issued by the PID Provider following national laws and allows a natural person to be authenitcated and identified.

 The User attributes carried in the Italian PID are: